 Easy, right?
 And one less piece of paper to keep track of.

 Questions, class?
-What’s your best tip for tracking income?
+What’s your best tip for tracking expenses and income?